HÖRST

 Equalizer settings

 A well-adjusted equalizer ensures that the sound remains clear and balanced.
-For external TV speakers used in larger or irregularly shaped rooms, the equalizer can also help to reduce unpleasant echoes or reverberation.
+For external TV speakers used in larger or irregularly shaped rooms, the equalizer can also help reduce unpleasant echoes or reverberation.
 Especially in rooms with a lot of glass or hard wood, this setting can significantly improve the sound and "acoustically adjust" the room.

 Subwoofer fine tuning